GillesRasigade/GillesRasigade.github.io/projects/collatz-conjecture.md

 date: 2018-05-15
 ---

-Notes about the Collatz conjecture

-# Collatz Conjecture

 This very first article [^1] is interesting.

 The following formula is obtained by applying $$n$$ times the reverse function $$f$$ to a number $$a \in \mathbb{N}$$: